panzerdp/dmitripavlutin.com/content/posts/124-javascript-value-vs-reference/index.md

 ---
 title: 'The Difference Between Values and References in JavaScript'
-description: 'Understanding the difference between values and references is an important step to effective working with object in JavaScript.'
+description: "What is the difference between passing by value and passing by reference in JavaScript."
-published: "2021-03-23T12:00Z"
+published: "2021-03-23T11:10Z"
-modified: "2021-03-23T12:00Z"
+modified: "2021-03-23T11:10Z"
 thumbnail: "./images/cover-3.png"
 slug: value-vs-reference-javascript
 tags: ['javascript', 'object']